tmtsoftware/icd/README.md

 The icd-git command line app lets you import subsystem model files directly from the [GitHub subsystem model file repositories](https://github.com/tmt-icd/)  into a local MongoDB database for use with the icd tools.
 For example, to ingest all the published APIs and ICDS into the local database, use:

+    icd-git --ingestAll

+To load only the latest published versions, use:

     icd-git --ingest